jevonwill/practice/README.md

 ###Prereqs:

 Do research on design methodologies, initials thoughts are CRUD.
-What is MVP? - Done For longterm mantainability, would be wise to move to NextJS and basic TailwindCSS stylings
+What is MVP? - For longterm mantainability, would be wise to move to NextJS and basic TailwindCSS stylings